adntob/CiscoHackathon2019/README.md

 For each integration type, you can read:
 - How it works
 - An example, and screenshot
-- When to use/not use it
+- Recommendations on when to use / not use it
 - Which devices support it
 - Required configs, flags, permissions, software versions
 - Link to more documentation

 ## xAPI

 The xAPI is the language for speaking to the video system.
-All integrations, and also Cisco's internal code such as the user interfaces, uses the xAPI to communicate with the video system and retrieve status data.
+All integrations, and also Cisco's internal code such as the user interfaces, uses the xAPI to communicate with the video system.

 <img src="images/xapi-tshell.png" style="width: 50%; margin-left: 25%" />

 ### Examples

-The easiest way to play with the xAPI is to login with TShell from the command line.
+The easiest way to play with the xAPI is to login with `TShell` from the command line.
 Here's how you can start a call using the xAPI and SSH from your laptop:

 * Open a console terminal

-* Connect to your video endpoint (replace the ip addresse with your video devices addresse):
+* Connect to your video endpoint (replace the ip address with your video devices address):

 `ssh admin@10.47.90.231`

-* Once you are in, you can start browsing the api tree with autocomplete (use the tab key often)
+* Once you are in, you can start browsing the api tree with auto complete (use the tab key)

 * `xCommand`, `xStatus` and `xConfig` are good starting points